protolayer/rpcauth-proto/README.md

 ### 2. Define security policies in your `.proto` files

-In this example, the `UserService` requires authentication by default.
+In this example, the entire `UserService` requires authentication by default.

 `GetUser` additionally requires the `"user"` role, while `SearchUsers` overrides the default to be public but is rate limited to 25 global requests per minute.